Last updated: 10 Jul, 2023 05:28pm

 When are rates due?

-You must pay your rates before the last day for payment to avoid the 10% penalty.
+You must pay your rates by the last day for payment to avoid the 10% penalty.

 Pursuant to Sections 57 and 58 of the Local Government (Rating) Act 2002, penalties will be charged on rates outstanding as follows:

-- 10% of the amount of each rate instalment remaining unpaid on the penalty date as shown on each rates instalment
+10% of the amount of each rate instalment remaining unpaid on the penalty date as shown on each rates installment.

 You can pay your rates by:

-Cash, EFTPOS, or cheque payments can be made at the Council Office, Holloway Street, Carterton between the hours of 8.30 am and 4.30 pm, Monday to Friday.
-Cheque payments can be sent by post to the Carterton District Council, PO Box 9, Carterton 5743.
+Cash and EFTPOS payments can be made at the Council Office, Holloway Street, Carterton between the hours of 9am and 4pm, Monday to Friday.

 Direct debit (or “Easy pay”) allows your rates to be paid automatically from your bank account.
 Payments can be made fortnightly, monthly or quarterly.
 You decide.
 This system ensures that your rates are always paid on time if there is sufficient balance in your account.